kp2zf/Galaga/README.md

 # Galaga

-remake of the popular arcade game
+python remake of the popular arcade game, [Galaga](https://en.wikipedia.org/wiki/Galaga)

 ### Prerequisites

-Ensure that you have Pygame installed

-Add additional notes about how to deploy this on a live system

-## Built With

-made purely with python
+Built with the GameBox API, that uses pygame.